CedricLor/laserController/lib/readme.txt

   - webServerControler: draft the manual state receiver
   - meshViews: draft the manual state sender
   - meshController: draft the manual state receiver

-- refactor the notes and sequences to get closer to a music score player

 - save and read data in NVS or SPIFFS